xyflow/xyflow/README.md

 - `targetPosition`: 'left' | 'right' | 'top' | 'bottom' handle position - default: 'top'
 - `sourcePosition`: 'left' | 'right' | 'top' | 'bottom' handle position - default: 'bottom'
 - `isHidden`: if `true`, the node will not be rendered
-- `draggable`: if option is not set, the node is draggable (overwrites generel `nodesDraggable` option)
+- `draggable`: boolean - if option is not set, the node is draggable (overwrites generel `nodesDraggable` option)
-- `connectable`: if option is not set, the node is connectable (overwrites generel `nodesConnectable` option)
+- `connectable`: boolean - if option is not set, the node is connectable (overwrites generel `nodesConnectable` option)
-- `selectable`: if option is not set, the node is selectable (overwrites generel `elementsSelectable` option)
+- `selectable`: boolean - if option is not set, the node is selectable (overwrites generel `elementsSelectable` option)

 ## Node Types & Custom Nodes